kirkone/vsts-dnx-tasks/README.md

 # VSTS DNX Tasks

-This extention allows you to make builds with the new ASP.NET 5 tools easier.
+This extension allows you to make builds with the new ASP.NET 5 tools easier.
-This extention includes the following tasks:
+This extension includes the following tasks:

 - DNX Tasks Build Web Package
 - DNX Tasks Publish Web Package